banguren/infant-mortality-dashboard/README.md

 ## Acknowledgements

 - Code Institute for framework and support
-- OpenAI’s ChatGPT for AI assistance
+- OpenAI's ChatGPT for AI assistance
 - World Bank for reliable public data
 - Peer learners and mentors for feedback and encouragement